 The Nursing program is divided into two distinct phases:

 New and transfer students intending to pursue the Nursing program are considered pre-clinical students (undeclared health major, 470 / UNDNRS-AAS).
 Progression to the clinical phase, known as applying for candidacy, is competitive and is not guaranteed.

-Pre-Clinical students must file for Nursing candidacy, complete four key courses with a minimum GPA of 2.75 and achieve 41% on each of the four TEAS V exam sections, with an aggregate score in the Proficient Level (58.7%), before applying for RN candidacy.
+Pre-Clinical students must file for Nursing candidacy, complete four key courses with a minimum GPA of 2.75.
+A minimum score of 50% will be required on each of the four (4) sections of the TEAS exam (English, Reading, Science and Math), with an overall score of at least a 58.7% before applying for RN candidacy.
 Achieving the minimum requirements does not guarantee that a student will be selected for the Clinical phase.
 Pre-Clinical students that meet the minimum requirements are ranked by the Registrar’s Office; the number of students accepted into the Clinical phase varies each semester based on the number of seats available.
+See additional information.

 Additional information regarding the scoring system and progression to the Clinical phase can be found in the Handbook.
 Pre-Clinical students may only apply for candidacy twice.
 The Clinical phase is a two and a half year program, based on full-time, day attendance.